bburns/PyVoyager/README.md

 All configuration settings are stored in `config.py` - if you run into problems with centering there are some parameters there which you can tweak, notably `blobThreshold`, `blobAreaCutoff`, and `cannyUpperThreshold`.
 Otherwise you can try modifying the centering algorithm in `vgBuildCenters.py` and `libimg.py`.

-The goal is for the same set of parameters to work across all datasets and avoid the need for more specification files, though not sure how possible that will be at this point.
+The goal is for the same set of parameters to work across all datasets and avoid adding more specification files, though I'm not sure how possible that will be at this point - I've only tested the routines with Neptune and some of Jupiter so far.

 Testing